- Centrifugal Pumps

 Crane Engineering Account Manager Bob Linder, and Service Technician Dave Holtz, along with two of the mill’s maintenance people, rebuilt the seal and promptly put it back into service on “Slab Broke Pulper”.
 Two years later, and despite a bent shaft, the mechanical seal continues to perform against leakage, saving the mill thousands in rebuilt gearboxes and time spent re-packing stuffing boxes.

 Have a tough to seal application in your facility?
+Ask is about it!
 Our team has valuable experience with an extensive range of sealing challenges, and gladly provides technical assistance to businesses in Wisconsin and Upper Michigan.